rubygarage/rubygarage.github.com/slides/chef.markdown

 ---

-# What Is Orchestration?

-> `Orchestration` is the automated arrangement, coordination, and management of computer systems, middleware, and services.

----

 # Why you should automate your web infrastructure?

 > Server setup is one of the most tedious and boring task, which we have to do again and again.